ZawojWeb/GuessApp/README.md

 # GuessApp

-This is small app in ReactNative
+This is small app in ReactNative where your phone have to guess your number.